SOCI8023

 Lecture venue

-• Upon completion of the course, you will be able to:
+On successful completion of the course, students are expected to be able to:

 Weighting